dgehringer/sqsgenerator/docs/source/input_parameters.md

 Each of the parameters below represents an entry in the **YAML** (or key in a `dict` if called directly from Python).

-(The order corresponds to what is parsed in `sqsgenerator.settings.py`)

 ---

 ## Parameters